millikenrobert/DataCleaning/README.md

 4. Appropriately labels the data set with descriptive variable names.
 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+## How to run
+1. Put the UCI data in the repository with folder name "UCI HAR Dataset"
+2. Run the run_analysis.R

+## Dependencies
+You must have the following libraries: "dplyr" and "reshape2".
+If not, run the code at the start of the script.

 ## Conclusions
 Data has been cleaned and is in the file "clean_data.txt"